-We may engage in additional merger and acquisition or other activities including share repurchases that could require us to draw on our existing credit facilities or may need to raise additional funds.
-In the future, we may attempt to raise additional capital through the sale of equity securities or through debt financing arrangements.
+We may in the future engage in additional merger and acquisition or other activities, including share repurchases, that could require us to draw on our existing credit facilities or may need to raise additional capital through the sale of equity securities or through debt financing arrangements.
 If we raise additional funds by issuing equity securities, the ownership of our existing stockholders will be diluted.
 The incurrence of additional debt financing would result in debt service obligations, and any future instruments governing such debt could provide for operating and financing covenants that could restrict our operations.
 Our material cash requirements include our long-term debt, operating lease obligations, liabilities under the TRA, and any contingent consideration payable in connection with our acquisition of CHT.